 U-20.
 At that point, she was twelve miles off the coast of southern Ireland and only 250 miles away from her Liverpool destination.

-Although Martha Barker survived the sinking, her daughter was lost, so the two were presumably separated in the chaos of the sinking.
-Having been rescued from the sea, Martha Barker was landed at Queenstown, from where she made her way to 91.
+Although Martha Barker survived the sinking, her daughter was lost.
+Elizabeth and young Edith Brammer also survived.
+Having been rescued from the sea, they were landed at Queenstown, from where Martha made her way to 91.
 Moston Street, Birches Head, Hanley, Staffordshire, which was probably the home of a relative.
 Martha was aged 38 years at the time of the sinking.
-Both Elizabeth and Edith Brammer survived.

 On the 10th July 1915, having obviously resigned themselves to the fact that it was now unlikely any trace of Winifred would be found, Thomas, Martha, and Doris Barker embarked on the

 New York at Liverpool, arriving in New York harbour on the 18th July, and from there they travelled to their home in Trenton.
-They were accompanied on the journey by the Brammer’s, who were also returning to Trenton.
+They were accompanied on this journey by the Brammer family.

 At the moment the Lusitania was first struck the Barkers and Brammers were at lunch in the second class saloon.